Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Requirements for Ingest Source Synchronization ## {#interface-1-dualsync}

-ISSUE: Encoder vendors are particularly requested to review this section.

 In the case of more than one redundant ingest sources, synchronization between them can be achieved as follows.
 A fixed segment duration is chosen such as based on the fixed GoP duration, e.g., two seconds that is used by all media